-The final option is to have the memory replaced in the MCU with a version that is fit for purpose and is unlikely to fail in the future.
-It should be noted that the replacement of memory will almost certainly invalidate any future claim with respect to the MCU although we know of some people who have taken Tesla to court and claimed the 3rd party costs and have won (although by default as Tesla did not defend the claim).
+Alternatively you can get the memory replaced in the MCU with a version that is fit for purpose and is unlikely to fail in the future.
+It should be noted that the replacement of the memory will almost certainly invalidate any future claim with respect to the MCU although we know of some people who have taken Tesla to court and claimed the 3rd party costs and have won (although by default as Tesla did not defend the claim).

-Companies that offer this service, which can cost between 1/6 and 1/4 of a new MCU are listed below and are based on other owners recommendations.
+Companies that offer this service, which can cost between $500 and $900 are listed below and are based on other owners recommendations.
 We understand the memory contains key information that needs to be extracted and reloaded onto the new memory and therefore can only be done if the MCU is in a partially serviceable state.
 You pay for skilled work, however it should also be noted that the procedure takes approx 2 hours unless extracting the data from the old memory is a challenge.
 We feel the hourly rate is therefore VERY high and this should start to reduce as Tesla now provide a refurbished MCU with 2 year warranty for only a few hundred $ more.